Wisconsin Prep Football Poll

 |10

-Others receiving votes: Cashton 7.
-Markesan 6.
+Others receiving votes: Cashton 6.
+Belleville 4.
+Weyauwega-Fremont 4.
+Markesan 4.
+Kenosha Christian Life 1.
 Auburndale 1.
-Weyauwega-Fremont 1.
-Belleville 1.